itsraghul/medi-net/README.md

 They can create an opinion of patient files as reports.
 Doctors in network can give their opinions on the particular doctor patient diagnosis.

+All the medical reports are uploaded through IPFS and its cid is securely encrypted using AES.